Alcachofa Soft

-Alcachofa Soft is a video game developer in Toledo, Spain, founded in 1995 and specializing in graphic adventure games.
+Alcachofa Soft was a video game developer in Toledo, Spain, founded in 1995 and specializing in graphic adventure games.

 History

 Its first work was the game Dráscula: The Vampire Strikes Back, a comedy adventure.

 In 1997, it made Ping Pong.
 In 1998, it made Mortadelo y Filemón: El Sulfato Atómico, a graphic adventure based on the Spanish comic characters Mort & Phil and distributed by Grupo Zeta.
 It was successful and led to similar games based on the characters.

-In 2000, it published El Tesoro de Isla Alcachofa a pirate adventure game which was Alcachofa Soft's first entirely independent product, without a publisher or external distributor.
+In 2000, it published El Tesoro de Isla Alcachofa, a pirate adventure game which was Alcachofa Soft's first entirely independent product, without a publisher or external distributor.

 Other Mort & Phil-based games it made were Mortadelo y Filemón: Dos Vaqueros Chapuceros and Mortadelo y Filemón: Terror, Espanto y Pavor (2000), Mortadelo y Filemón: Operación Moscú and Mortadelo y Filemón: El Escarabajo de Cleopatra (2001), Mortadelo y Filemón: Balones y patadones and Mortadelo y Filemón: Mamelucos a la romana (2002) and Mortadelo y Filemón: Una Aventura de Cine (2003).

 In 2008, it made Murder in the Abbey, an homage to La Abadía del Crimen.